vdsabev/var/README.md

       "port": 3000

-That was still a default value, just a shorthand for:
+That was still a default value, shorthand for:

       "pageSize": {
         "default": 10